Six Gentle Pets (Liu Jun Zi Tang)

 Before the appointment, you will be asked to submit a form with background information about your animal and their health issues.

-The cost of the 30 minute telehealth appointment is $80 but you will receive a discount of $40 on your first order of any Kan product (if any are suggested).
+The cost of the 30 minute telehealth appointment is $80 but you will receive a discount of $40 on your first order of any product product in the shop.

 How it Works